 The certificate shall be valid for four months from the date of its issue.

-Only when the competent control bodies of the BAVG have completed and signed Part II of the CDR-D can the consignment be cleared through customs.
+Only when the competent control bodies of the BAVG have completed and signed Part II of the GGED-D, the customs clearance of the consignment can take place.

 Phytosanitary import control